 "when first erected in the fourth century, the monument received from St. Helena, mother of Constantine, a sumptuous gift consisting of a kingly crown and an oversize cross, both made of pure gold.
 In the early days the crown had been suspended directly above the shrine's center."
 He supports this with "a fifthcentury reliquary known as the Samagher Casket, then stored in the Lateran Museum in Rome", which depicts Peter's shrine in its original appearance."

 It is glaring indeed!
-Thanks to the logical mind of Walsh and talents as a novelist, he can argue passionately in defense of the official consensus and challenge it with brief, logical questions in other chapters.
+Thanks to the logical mind of Walsh and talent as a novelist, he can argue passionately in defense of the official consensus and challenge it with brief, logical questions in other chapters.
 One way to get to the bottom of his clever rhetoric is to download and print out his book, cut up each page, and sort the fragments by subject matter.
-Once they are checked from a secular point of view, and a few of his clues googled on-line, it becomes clear that two claims hold the key of truth to the enigma: The "reburied" bones and the "sack" of the tomb.
+Once they are checked from a secular point of view, and a few of his clues googled on-line, it becomes clear that two claims hold the key to the enigma: The "reburied" bones and the "sack" of the tomb.

 1. The reburied bones

 It's irrelevant for our study if these are really Peter's bones because their veneration since early Christianity speaks for itself.
 But the words of wisdom by Hartmann Grisar S. J. (4) are most persuasive, who said a century ago "A grave of Peter in Rome, if it was there, would not have been forgotten, and if it wasn't there, would not have been invented!"
 Kirschbaum's findings have since been confirmed, the reburied bones are indeed of a man of "sixty to seventy years of age" with a powerful physique, which is difficult to dismiss as a coincidence!
 However, that the most venerated part of a relic is missing, the skull, is a major problem that may be explained with the second claim.